-The undersigned hereby declares: That the foregoing information 18. contained in this bid is a true statement, including, but not limited to, the financial condition of the individual firm herein first named as of the date herein given; the undersigned has read that portion of the Instructions to the Bidders entitled "Qualifications and Responsibility of Bidders" and that the bidder acknowledges its affirmative obligation to transmit with this statement any matters relevant and material to those contractor qualifications and responsibility standards; that this statement is for the express purpose of inducing the party to whom it is submitted to award the submitted a contract or issuance of a permit; that any depository, vendor or other agency herein named is authorized to supply such party with any information necessary to verify this statement; and that it understands and agrees that any material misrepresentation or omission of material fact may be deemed grounds for disqualification of the bidder as "not responsible," and may also subject the bidder to future debarment, penalties, and sanctions, to the extent permitted by law.
+18. The undersigned hereby declares: That the foregoing information contained in this bid is a true statement, including, but not limited to, the financial condition of the individual firm herein first named as of the date herein given; the undersigned has read that portion of the Instructions to the Bidders entitled "Qualifications and Responsibility of Bidders" and that the bidder acknowledges its affirmative obligation to transmit with this statement any matters relevant and material to those contractor qualifications and responsibility standards; that this statement is for the express purpose of inducing the party to whom it is submitted to award the submitted a contract or issuance of a permit; that any depository, vendor or other agency herein named is authorized to supply such party with any information necessary to verify this statement; and that it understands and agrees that any material misrepresentation or omission of material fact may be deemed grounds for disqualification of the bidder as "not responsible," and may also subject the bidder to future debarment, penalties, and sanctions, to the extent permitted by law.

-NOTE: The bids shall be sworn to by the person signing them, in one of the following forms: (Form of affidavit where Bidder is a corporation) STATE OF NEW YORK))ss.: COUNTY OF NASSAU 1 Being duly sworn, deposes and says: Darlene Kummer ThatShe resides a Street, in the City of that She is the Vice President of Welsbach Electric Corp. of L.I. the corporation described in and which executed the foregoing instrument; that She knows the seal of said corporation; that the seal affixed to the said instrument is such corporate seal and was affixed by order of the Board of Directors of said corporation; that^She signed her his name thereto by like order; and that She has knowledge of the several matters therein stated and they are in all respects true.
-Subscribed and sworn to before me this 28th day of March 2023.
-DAWN E. UCHACZ Notary Public, State of New York No.01UC6047887 Qualified in Suffolk County Commission Expires September 18, 20 2 (Form of Affidavit where Bidder is a firm) STANK OF NEW YORK))ss.: COUNTY ON NASSAU Being duly sworn, deposes and says: That he is a member of the firm described in and which executed the foregoing bid; that he duly subscribed the name of the firm hereunto on behalf of the firm; and that the several matters therein stated are in all respects true.
-Subscribed and sworn to before me this day of 20 Notary (Form of Affidavit where Bidder is an individual) STATE OF NEW YORK))ss.; COUNTY OF NASSAU Being duly sworn, Reposes and says: That he is the person described in and who executed the foregoing bid and that the several matters therein stated are in all respects true.
-Subscribed and worn to before me this юf dav , 20 Notary
+NOTE: The bids shall be sworn to by the person signing them, in one of the following forms: (Form of affidavit where Bidder is a corporation) STATE OF NEW YORK)ss.: COUNTY OF NASSAU Darlene Kummer Being duly sworn, deposes and says: That She resides Street, in the City of that S{he} is the Vice President of the corporation described in and which executed the foregoing instrument; that She knows the seal of said corporation; that the seal affixed to the said instrument is such corporate seal and was affixed by order of the Board of Directors of said corporation; that She signed her hie name thereto by like order; and that She has knowledge of the several matters therein stated and they are in all respects true.
+Subscribed and sworn to before me this 21st day of 20 March DAWN E. UCHACZ Notary Public, State of New York No.01UC6047887 Qualified in Suffolk County Commission Expires September 18, 20 (Form of Affidavit where Bidder is a firm) STATE OF NEW YORK).) ss.: COUNTY OF NASSAU Being duly sworn, deposes and says: That he is a member of the firm described in and which executed the foregoing bid; that he duly subscribed the name of the firm hereunto on behalf of the firm; and that the several matters therein stated are in all respects true.
+Subscribed and sworn to before me day of Notary (Form of Affidavit where Bidder is an individual) STATE OF NEW YORK)ss.: COUNTY OF NASSAU Being duly sworn, deposes and says: That he is the person described in and who executed the foregoing bid and that the several matters therein stated are in all respects true.
+Subscribed and sworn to before me this οf , 20 Notary